Contact us 0300 303 3989

 How to use the contraceptive patch

-Wear the patch for 7 days and on the 8th day, replace it with a new patch in a different place on your body.
+Wear the patch for 7 days and on the 8th day (change-day), replace it with a new patch in a different place on your body.
+This can be done at any time during the day.

-Continue this for 21 days and then take a 7 day break.
+After you have used three patches for 21 days, you can then take a 7 day break.

 If the patch falls off then apply a new one.
 If you’ve just started using it, or it’s been off for longer than 48 hours, you should use an additional form of contraception, such as condoms, for 7 days.